 You need to integrate movements, attitudes, ideas and emotions into your whole life.
 That is the way of Argentine Tango.

-In every class and private lesson there will be elements learned: posture, walking to the cadence of Argentine Tango music, connection to your partner through the couple’s axis, pivots, ochos, turns, etc.; details pointed out by your teacher: not leaning back, gazing forward and parallel to the floor, touching the inside edge of your shoe to the floor, maintaining your weight on one or both feet, etc.; remarks regarding Argentine Tango music: instrumentation, rhythm, nomenclature, etc.; social aspects of Argentine Tango: line of dance, cabeceo, entering the dance floor, tandas, etc.; the embrace, the way you hold your partner, and many other pieces of information that your teacher shares with you regarding what Argentine Tango is and what dancing means in general.
+In every class and private lesson, there will be elements learned: posture, walking to the cadence of Argentine Tango music, connection to your partner through the couple’s axis, pivots, ochos, turns, etc.; details pointed out by your teacher: not leaning back, gazing forward and parallel to the floor, touching the floor with the inside edge of your shoe, maintaining your weight on one or both feet, etc.; remarks regarding Argentine Tango music: instrumentation, rhythm, nomenclature, etc.; social aspects of Argentine Tango: line of dance, cabeceo, entering the dance floor, tandas, etc.; the embrace, the way you hold your partner, and many other pieces of information that your teacher shares with you regarding what Argentine Tango is and what dancing means in general.

 Review all this in your mind.
-You need to integrate these movements, attitudes, ideas and emotions into your whole life.
+Integrating these movements, attitudes, ideas, and emotions into your life would be best.
 That is the way of Argentine Tango.

-Argentine Tango, well danced, looks spontaneous.
-Such a characteristic is achieved only after lots of practice integrated into your life in a way that does not need to be separated from your everyday activities, from the life that you live everyday: your work and profession, your family, your friends, your outings, your workout, etc.
+Argentine Tango, when danced well, looks spontaneous.
+Such a characteristic is achieved only after lots of practice integrated into your life in a way that does not need to be separated from your everyday activities, from the life that you live every day: your work and profession, your family, your friends, your outings, your workout, etc.

-In Buenos Aires, I practiced my moves while waiting for the bus to go home after class.
-A student of mine who worked out at the same gym I use to go to, practiced all her tango moves on the treadmill.
-My grandparents danced in the kitchen, when my grandma was cooking dinner and the radio played a tango they liked.
+In Buenos Aires, I practiced my moves while waiting for the bus.
+A student who went to the same gym I used to go to used to practice all her tango moves on the treadmill.
+My grandparents danced in the kitchen when my grandma cooked dinner and the radio played a tango they liked.
 You have infinite opportunities to practice Argentine Tango.

 Tip 4: Listen to music from orchestras of the Golden Era.
 Those recordings have the cadence that you need to incorporate into your moves.
 Get to know the songs and become familiar with them.

-If you know the music very well, you will be at home.
+If you know the music very well, you will be at home in Argentine Tango.

-Your goal with learning to dance Argentine Tango is to become a milonguero or milonguero, this is: a person to which dancing Argentine Tango is the spinal cord of his or her life.
+Your goal with learning to dance Argentine Tango is to become a milonguero or milonguero, a person to which dancing Argentine Tango is the spinal cord of their life.

-You will regularly go to milongas, preferable in Buenos Aires, to the milongas that care about the “codigos”, the nuances in the social aspects of Argentine Tango which enhance and promote the excellence of the dance, below which the quality level makes whatever the people present at that gathering is doing not to be Argentine Tango, independently of what they believe they are doing there.
+You will regularly go to milongas, preferably in Buenos Aires, to the milongas that care about the “codigos”, the nuances in the social aspects of Argentine Tango, which enhance and promote the excellence of the dance.

-In the milongas, where quality dancing is the standard, a common element is the music.
+In the milongas, where quality dancing is the standard, a common element among all the participants is the knowledge of the music.
 If you know the music very well, you will be at home.

-Develop your own library of Argentine Tango music and create your own playlists, ordering the songs by orchestra, by date of recording, by musicians integrated into these orchestras, by singers, by rhythm, etc. A good exercise is to create a playlist for a milonga.
-This will challenge you to listen to, acquire, and research each song.
+Develop your library of Argentine Tango music and create your playlists, ordering the songs by orchestras, by date of recording, by musicians integrated into these orchestras, by singers, by rhythm, etc. A good exercise is to create a playlist for a milonga.
+This will challenge you to listen, acquire, and research each song.

 You dance Argentine Tango to become a better example of a human being.

-Sometimes dancing Argentine Tango is regarded as an addiction.
-This is awfully wrong.
-Argentine Tango, as Art, as wisdom, is a way for you to become stronger, wiser, more aware and more present.
+Sometimes, dancing Argentine Tango is regarded as an addiction.
+That’s not correct.
+Argentine Tango, as art, as wisdom, is a way for you to become stronger, wiser, more aware, and more present.
 You dance Argentine Tango to become a better example of a human being.

 Like a tool, the results depend on how you handle it.
-Take care of yourself, as well as taking care of Argentine Tango, its past and its future.
+Take care of yourself, as well as take care of Argentine Tango, its past, and its future.
 You can consider Argentine Tango your home.
-Be conscious of the way you dispose of it, and of the people that share their love for Argentine Tango with you.
+Be conscious of the way you dispose of it and of the people who share their love for Argentine Tango with you.

 Keep in mind that you come to class to be educated about Argentine Tango, and not to learn steps.

-First, you will need to gather information about what Argentine Tango is and about the instructors in your area.
+First, you will need to gather information about Argentine Tango and the instructors in your area.

 You may need to go and take some classes with them.
 Do not ask to observe the class for free.
-If you watch the class and do not participate you will still learn, so be respectful and appreciative and at least pay for that class.
-But also, you won’t know much about this teacher in one class, and less if you do not risk to put yourself in there.
+If you watch the class and do not participate, you will still learn, so be respectful and appreciative and at least pay for that class.
+But also, you won’t know much about this teacher in one class, and less if you do not risk putting yourself in there.
 Remember: what do you know about Argentine Tango?
-Tango takes many years, even decades to be someway understood.
-Be humble.
+Tango takes many years, even decades, to be understood.

-Choose your teacher based on whether you like the way he or she dances, because it awakens a set of indescribable emotions in you that say: “I want to dance like that!”
+Choose your teacher based on whether you like how they dance because it awakens indescribable emotions that say: “I want to dance like that!”

-Always keep in mind that you come to class to be educated about Argentine Tango, and not to learn steps.
+Always remember that you come to class to be educated about Argentine Tango, not to learn steps.
 This should shape your attitude towards the class and what you demand from your teacher.

 Tip 7: Go to milongas.
 You do not need to dance.
 Start going as soon as possible.
 Become part of the milonga and then dance.